YsFred4/IGME-340-Fall-2021/assignments/project-1.md

-# Project 1 - Magnetic Poetry App
+# Project 1 - Clicker Game
 - Goal: To build a Cookie Clicker like game using a theme that is designed by you.
 Use the main website as a reference (http://orteil.dashnet.org/cookieclicker/)

 ## I. Requirements